kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

    [`.nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)
    and [`.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)
    fields in the PodSpecs of your [Workload](workload.md) against the ResourceFlavor labels.
    `ResourceFlavors` that don't match the node affinity of the Workload cannot be assigned to a Workload's podSet.

 2. Once the Workload is admitted, Kueue adds the ResourceFlavor labels to the `.nodeSelector` of the underlying Workload Pod templates.
-This occurs if the Workload didn't specify the `ResourceFlavor` labels already.
+This occurs if the Workload didn't specify the `ResourceFlavor` labels already as part of its nodeSelector.

    For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
-This guarantees that the Workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the Workload.
+This guarantees that the workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the Workload.

 ## ResourceFlavor taints